SophieDufrane/celebrateit-platform/README.md

 ### Brief Description

-CelebrateIt is a mock employee recognition platform inspired by the solutions offered by Workhuman.
+CelebrateIt is a mock employee recognition platform inspired by the solutions offered by [Workhuman](https://www.workhuman.com).
 It allows employees to share recognition stories, nominate colleagues for their achievements, and engage with content through likes and comments.
 By fostering a sense of appreciation and collaboration, CelebrateIt mirrors the functionality and purpose of modern social recognition platforms.

 Built using Django REST for the backend and React for the frontend, this project serves as a learning and portfolio exercise, demonstrating full-stack development skills in designing a scalable, functional, and user-friendly web application.

-### Purpose and Goals

-The purpose of CelebrateIt is to create a platform that promotes a positive and engaging work culture.
-By enabling peer-to-peer recognition and celebrating achievements, the platform aims to:

-- Build a culture of appreciation within organizations.

-- Encourage collaboration and cross-departmental interactions through shared recognition.

-- Provide a place for employees to share their stories and celebrate milestones, ensuring their contributions are visible and valued by their peers and leaders.

-- Deliver actionable insights for HR teams to track recognition trends and identify outstanding contributions within teams.

-- Ensure scalability and ease of use to accommodate growing organizational needs.

 ### Target Audience